 Freshmen Teachers Launch “Cellphone Strike Force”

-“It’s useful, but definitely a little bit concerning when I think about the level of withdrawal,” Multicultural Literature and Voice (MCLV) teacher Erika Mungai said.
+“Phones are useful, but definitely a little bit concerning when I think about the level of withdrawal they come with,” Multicultural Literature and Voice (MCLV) teacher Erika Mungai said.

-The Electronic Device Policy (EDV policy) is a pilot project in which teachers require all students to place phones in phone pockets at the beginning of class and take attendance using the pockets.
+The Electronic Device Policy is a pilot project started in the 2024-25 school year in which some freshman teachers take attendance using the pockets, requiring all students to place their phones in a pocket.

 Many teachers have implemented similar policies before, but this is the first time they have worked together to start a grade-wide norm.
 Although only 11 teachers are participating right now, the pilot may expand if the first semester goes well.